cysouw/diathesis/text/c07_reflexive.md

 ### Double coreference

 As already seen in the previous example [@last], three coreferents are also possible [@next a].
-With both an accusative and a dative coreferent [@next b] things get really interesting in the third person, as both will turn into *sich*, leading to a sequence of two *sich* reflexive pronouns [@next c].
+With both an accusative and a dative coreferent [@next b] things get really interesting in the third person, as both will turn into *sich*, leading to a confusing sequence of two *sich* reflexive pronouns [@next c].

 ::: ex
 a.
 Morgen putze ich mir meine Schuhe.